How to add a hacker screen to OBS

 2. Copy the OBS URL

 In the Customize drawer, click Copy OBS URL.
-This gives you a link with ?present=1&auto=1 on the end, which tells the scene to start in fullscreen presentation mode (no toolbar) with Auto mode on, so it stays lively without anyone touching it.
+This gives you a link with ?present=1 on the end, which tells the scene to start in fullscreen presentation mode with no toolbar.
+Enable Start auto mode in Customize when you want the copied OBS URL to include auto=1 and run unattended.

 3. Add a Browser source in OBS